thebetterjort/tylerharpool/_posts/learning-rust.md

 ## A Brief History

-Reading through the [Rust Lang book](https://doc.rust-lang.org/book/) was a exciting and engaging experience.
+Reading through the [Rust Lang book](https://doc.rust-lang.org/book/) was a deceptively exciting and engaging experience.
 The whole feeling of building out these super fast cargos of code was thrilling.
 Later, I found a [Rust Youtube channel](https://www.youtube.com/channel/UCaYhcUwRBNscFNUKTjgPFiA) and one video where several people were discussing the internals of async/wait in Rust.
 Unless you are on the internal developer team you probably aren't going to find much value.
 Going back to the [Rust website](https://rust-lang.org) you will find several different options for learning.

 ## Why Rust?